Abeona Therapeutics Inc. (ABEO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2015 Acquired Abeona Therapeutics LLC and Scioderm Inc.; Renamed from PlasmaTech Biopharmaceuticals to Abeona Therapeutics Inc. Marked a strategic pivot into gene and cell therapies for rare diseases, acquiring foundational pipeline assets like EB-101.
+2015 PlasmaTech Biopharmaceuticals acquires Abeona Therapeutics LLC and Scioderm Inc. Completed the strategic pivot to focus solely on gene and cell therapies for rare diseases, forming the modern company.

 Abeona Therapeutics Inc. (ABEO) Ownership Structure

-As of the close of the 2024 fiscal year, Abeona Therapeutics Inc. is a public company.
-Its common stock is actively traded on the NASDAQ Global Market under the ticker symbol ABEO.
+Abeona Therapeutics Inc. is a publicly traded entity, listed on the Nasdaq exchange under the ticker symbol ABEO.

 Shareholder Type Ownership, % Notes